 The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 179.2 (kcal).The number of calories from Fat is 330.0 (kcal).The total calories from carbohydrate is 4.8 (kcal).

-This list of 8 types of an egg, is brought to you by dietandfitnesstoday.com and ranges from Egg, whole, raw, fresh through to Egg, whole, cooked, fried where all food items are ranked by the content or amount per 100g.
-The nutritional Fiber content can be scaled by the amount in grams, oz or typical serving sizes.
-Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much Fiber is in an egg?
+This list of 8 types of an egg, is brought to you by www.dietandfitnesstoday.com and ranges from Egg, whole, raw, fresh through to Egg, whole, cooked, fried where all food items are ranked by the content or amount per 100g.
+The nutritional fiber content can be scaled by the amount in grams, oz or typical serving sizes.
+Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much fiber in an egg.

-Using the list below for the 8 different an egg nutrition entries in our database, the highest amount of Fiber is found in Egg, whole, raw, fresh which contains 0 g of Fiber per 100g.
+Using the list below for the 8 different an egg nutrition entries in our database, the highest amount of fiber is found in Egg, whole, raw, fresh which contains 0 g of fiber per 100g.
 The associated percentage of RDA is 0 %.
-For this 100g serving the amount of Calories is 143 kcal, the amount of Protein is 12.56 g, the amount of Fat is 9.51 g, the amount of Carbohydrate is 0.72 g.
+For this 100g serving the Calories content is 143 kcal, the Protein content is 12.56 g, the Fat content is 9.51 g, the Carbohydrate content is 0.72 g.

-The food with the highest Fiber content per typical serving is Egg, whole, cooked, fried which contains 0 g in 1 large (or 46 g).
-For this serving the amount of Calories is 196 kcal, the amount of Protein is 13.61 g, the amount of Fat is 14.84 g and the amount of Carbohydrate is 0.83 g.
+The food with the highest fiber content per typical serving is Egg, whole, cooked, fried which contains 0 g in 1 large (or 46 g).
+For this serving the Calories content is 90.16 kcal, the Protein content is 6.26 g, the Fat content is 6.83 g and the Carbohydrate content is 0.38 g.